The CMSSM Survives Planck, the LHC, LUX-ZEPLIN, Fermi-LAT, H.E.S.S. and IceCube: Conclusions

 \section{Conclusions}

 We have analyzed in this paper the viability of the CMSSM in light of the available phenomenological constraints, assuming that $R$-parity is conserved and the lightest supersymmetric particle is a neutralino that provides the cosmological dark matter.
-This assumption restricts the allowed CMSSM parameter space to narrow strips where the relic dark matter density is compatible with the narrow range permitted by {\it Planck} and other measurements.
+The CMSSM framework assumes universality of all scalar masses, gaugino masses and $A$-terms separately at the GUT scale.
+We also assume a standard thermal freeze-out scenario for the relic density.
+Relaxing these assumptions would correspondingly relax the constraints derived here, and enlarge the regions of parameters where supersymmetry can survive.
+However, these assumptions restrict the allowed CMSSM parameter space to narrow strips where the relic dark matter density is compatible with the narrow range permitted by {\it Planck} and other measurements.
 As we have discussed in detail in Section~2, there are several such strips when the ratio of Higgs vevs $\tan \beta \ge 40$, the trilinear supersymmetry-breaking parameter $A_0 = 0$, and the Higgsino mixing parameter $\mu > 0$.
 On the other hand, when $\tan \beta < 40$ or $\mu < 0$ there is a single CMSSM dark matter strip running close to the boundary of the region where electroweak symmetry breaking occurs.
 Similarly when $A_0 = 3 \, m_0$, there is a single CMSSM dark matter strip running close to the boundary where the LSP and lighter stop are degenerate.
 As we have discussed in detail, when $A_0 = 0$ and $\mu > 0$ several different mechanisms may come into play simultaneously to bring the dark matter density into the allowed cosmological range, including focus-point and well-tempered neutralino effects, $s$-channel annihilations via heavy Higgs bosons.
 In contrast, the dominant dark matter mechanism when $A_0 = 3 \, m_0$ is LSP coannihilation with stop squarks.

 In Section~3 we have discussed the LHC constraints on parameter points along the CMSSM dark matter strips.
 We have found that direct LHC searches for sparticles do not constrain the CMSSM as strongly as the indirect constraint provided by the LHC measurement of the Higgs mass and calculations of $m_h$ using {\tt FeynHiggs~2.18.1}.
 These favour relatively large values of the soft supersymmetry-breaking parameters.